echoes1971/rhobee/docs/ROADMAP.md

   - [ ] Author filter
   - [ ] Language filter
 - [ ] Search results highlighting
-- [ ] Search in name, description, and HTML content
+- [ ] Search in name, description, and HTML content // ⚠️ all objects have name and description, only page and news have html
 - [ ] Pagination for search results

+### Documentation
+- [ ] Easy steps to get the CMS up and running on your machine
+- [ ] Project description: brief description of the project, some how-to, feature list, history?
+- [ ] License: gpl? lgpl? apache 2.0?

 ### Rich Text Editor Improvements (HIGH PRIORITY)
 - [ ] Tables support in ReactQuill
-- [ ] Markdown alternative editor
+- [ ] Markdown alternative editor // ❓ where do we store the markdown, in the html field or another? if it's the same field, how do we distinguish the 2 in View and Edit?
-  - [ ] Toggle between WYSIWYG and Markdown
+  - [ ] Toggle between WYSIWYG and Markdown // 👤 Roberto: I love Markdown, I don't know why :)
   - [ ] Markdown preview
-- [ ] Code syntax highlighting
+- [ ] Code syntax highlighting // I'd say "nice to have" (it will give a professional feeling to the end user), by now it seems redundant as we have a wysiwig editor
-- [ ] Custom CSS classes selector
+- [ ] Custom CSS classes selector // 👤 Roberto: YES !
+Let's customize the site colors at first (should be easy with bootstrap primary etc.).
+I'd like to have selectable skins for the public site, but that looks too much for now?
-- [ ] Emoji picker
+- [ ] Emoji picker // 👤 Roberto: YES !

 ### OAuth Integration (HIGH PRIORITY - if not complicated)
-- [ ] Google OAuth login
+- [ ] Google OAuth login // 👤 Roberto: YES !
 - [ ] GitHub OAuth login
 - [ ] Facebook OAuth login (optional)
 - [ ] Link existing account with OAuth
-- [ ] OAuth user creation with default permissions
+- [ ] OAuth user creation with default permissions // 👤 Roberto: YES !

 ---